 Antibiotics are adjusted when results of CSF culture and sensitivities are known.
 The results of the Gram stain should not be used to narrow coverage before culture results are available.

 The recommended initial treatment for GBS meningitis in neonates < 1 week of age is penicillin G 100,000 units/kg IV every 6 hours or ampicillin 100 mg/kg IV every 8 hours for infants ≤ 7 days or 75 mg/kg every 6 hours for infants > 7 days.
-Additionally, gentamicin is given for synergy at age-appropriate dosing (see Table: Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates In neonates, the extracellular fluid (ECF) constitutes up to 45% of total body weight, requiring relatively larger doses of certain antibiotics (eg, aminoglycosides) compared with adults.
-Lower... read more ).
-If clinical improvement occurs or sterilization of CSF is documented, gentamicin can be stopped.
+Additionally, gentamicin is given for synergy at age-appropriate dosing ( see Table: Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates ).
+Gentamicin can be stopped if clinical improvement occurs, the infecting organism is sensitive to the penicillin being used, and sterilization of CSF is documented.

 For enterococci or L. monocytogenes, treatment is generally ampicillin plus gentamicin for the entire course.